Stan Reents, PharmD

 "Yoga is a great muscular workout and you certainly sweat, but it's not an aerobic workout," says John Porcari, PhD.

 Nevertheless, yoga is a great addition to the training program for runners due to its other benefits.
-This was summarized in an article in the March 2006 issue of Runner's World magazine.
+This was summarized in the March 2006 issue of Runner's World magazine.

 HEALTH BENEFITS OF YOGA